-Section 42 of the Internal Revenue Code establishes a separate set of procedures to obtain housing tax credits through the issuance of tax exempt volume limited bonds.
-Although the tax credits are not counted in the tax credit volume cap for the State of Minnesota, developers of projects should be aware of the information contained in Article 8 of the State of Minnesota Housing Tax Credit Qualified Allocation Plan.
-Section 42 (m)(1)(D) provides that in order for a project to receive an allocation of tax credits through the issuance of tax exempt volume limited bonds, the project must satisfy the requirements of the QAP applicable to the area in which the project is located.
+Section 42 of the IRC establishes a separate set of procedures to obtain HTCs through the issuance of tax exempt volume limited bonds.
+Although the HTCs are not counted in the HTC volume cap for the state of Minnesota, developers of projects must be aware of the information contained in Article 8 of the QAP.
+Section 42 (m)(1)(D) provides that in order for a project to receive an award of HTCs through the issuance of tax exempt volume limited bonds, the project must satisfy the requirements for allocation contained in the QAP applicable to the area in which the project is located.
 The Minnesota Housing QAP applies to all projects for which Minnesota Housing is the issuer of the bonds and all other projects for which the issuer is not located within the area covered by a suballocator QAP.
 The project must comply with the QAP that is in effect for the calendar year in which tax exempt volume limited bonds are issued sufficient, together with any tax exempt volume limited bonds issued in a prior calendar year, to finance at least 50 percent of the aggregate basis of the building and the land it is located on.

-Developers should also be aware of the requirements of Minn.
+Developers must also be aware of the requirements of Minn.
 Stat. § 474A.047, including subdivision 1, which requires the extension of existing U.S. Department of Housing and Urban Development (HUD) Housing Assistance Payment (HAP) contracts to the full extent available.